CharlesB91/retro-bank/README.md

 ## Credits

-- The original inspritation was taken from youtube tutorial.
-Althought the app features in this tutorial is deployled completely differently and also how the data is stored.
+- The original inspiration was taken from YouTube tutorial.
+Although the app features in this tutorial is deployed completely differently and also how the data is stored.
 This allowed me to understand the logic and functionality. (https://www.youtube.com/watch?v=71X58zIzrgA&list=RDCMUCfgSHpMOBXqmtqufxgVp68g&index=3)
-- The gspread documentation provided amazing guidence for minitpulating data in the google sheet. (https://docs.gspread.org/en/latest/user-guide.html)
+- The gspread documentation provided amazing guidance for manipulating data in the google sheet. (https://docs.gspread.org/en/latest/user-guide.html)
-- After some googleing came accross a specific email validator for when a user registers for the first time (https://pypi.org/project/email-validator/)
+- After some googling came across a specific email validator for when a user registers for the first time (https://pypi.org/project/email-validator/)
-- The coloured text and highlighted text effect was taken from youtube tutorial (https://www.youtube.com/watch?v=u51Zjlnui4Y)
+- The coloured text and highlighted text effect was taken from YouTube tutorial (https://www.youtube.com/watch?v=u51Zjlnui4Y)